ByMaxAnjos/LCZ4r/README.md

 ### People

-The development of the ZCCM::UHI was led by [Dr. Max Anjos](https://www.researchgate.net/profile/Max-Anjos/research) and joined by Dr.Fred Meier, and it is hosted at the [Chair of Climatology, Institute of Ecology, Technische Universität Berlin](https://www.klima.tu-berlin.de/index.php?show=home_start&lan=en).
-It also has been joined by:
+The development of the **LCZ4r** has been led by [Dr. Max Anjos](https://www.researchgate.net/profile/Max-Anjos/research) and joined by Dr.Fred Meier.
+It is hosted at the [Chair of Climatology, Institute of Ecology, Technische Universität Berlin](https://www.klima.tu-berlin.de/index.php?show=home_start&lan=en).
+People engaged in it:

 –> Dayvid Carlos de Medeiros, Center for Climate Crisis Studies, Departament of Geography, Federal University of Rio Grande do Norte, Brazil.